andreaprosseda/vimar-byme-plus-homeassistant/README.md

 #### Method 1: [HACS][hacs-url]
 :warning: This component has not yet been approved by HACS and is not yet visible
 > 1. Open HACS
+> 2. Click on the three dots (in the top right corner)
+> 3. Select Custom Repositories (Archivi digitali personalizzati)
+> 4. Copy `https://github.com/andreaprosseda/vimar-byme-plus-homeassistant` as Repository and Type as `Integration`
+> 5. Add Custom Repository
-> 2. Search for `Vimar By-me Plus Home Assistant`
+> 5. Search now for `Vimar By-me Plus HUB` in HACS
-> 3. Click the blue download in the right bottom side
+> 6. Click the blue download in the right bottom side
-> 4. Restart Home Assistant
+> 7. Restart Home Assistant

 #### Method 2: Manual
 > 1. Download the latest release from `GitHub`